Who Knows Where the Time Goes?

 "Who Knows Where the Time Goes?" is a song written by the English folk-rock singer and songwriter Sandy Denny.

+History

-Denny originally recorded the song as a demo in 1967, singing and playing guitar on the track.
-Later that year, she briefly joined the folk band The Strawbs, and re-recorded the song, again with only her voice and guitar, for what became the album All Our Own Work, which was not released until 1973.
+Denny recorded a first demo of the song in 1966.
+It was the second song she ever completed.
+She again recorded the song as a demo in 1967, singing and playing guitar on the track.

+In 1967 she joined the folk band The Strawbs, and in 1968 she re-recorded the song, again with only her voice and guitar, for what became the Strawbs album All Our Own Work, which was not released until 1973.
+(This version has the opening line "Across the purple sky...")